BartMassey/wordle5/README.md

 can make this code dramatically quicker: a whole new solver algorithm would be needed.

-In terms of overheads, one could cheat massively by compiling the pre-digested dictionaries into the program to save a millisecond or two, but ugh.
-I tried going to `no_std` to get rid of the 2-3ms of startup overhead, thinking it was due to Rust startup This was a massive uglification of the code, and produced no noticeable speedup.
+In terms of overheads, the remaining possibilites are ugly.

+* One could cheat massively by compiling the pre-digested dictionaries into the program to save a millisecond or two, but ugh.

+* I tried going to `no_std` to get rid of the 2-3ms of startup overhead, thinking it was due to Rust startup This was a massive uglification of the code, and produced no noticeable speedup.

+* I used parallelism for the longest time.
+As the program got faster, the speedups got microscopic.
+At this point we are probably limited by data access rather than CPU.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.